 If you are a professional working with Breckland residents who need financial support, please e-mail us at community@breckland.gov.uk (please do not send resident details by email).

-Norfolk Crisis Support Fund
+Crisis Support Fund

-Norfolk Crisis Support Fund can help you with the costs of food and gas/electricity.
+The Crisis Support Fund can help you with the costs of food and gas/electricity.

+You can apply directly (no referral needed) using the online form or over the phone.
 You will need to complete an application form and provide a bank statement to verify your situation.

 The Customer Service Centre at Norfolk County Council can support you with completing an online application, if you are unable to do so yourself.
 You can reach them on 0344 800 8020.

-They provide a range of support which includes supporting you with money management and budgeting support and advice, supporting grant applications, providing cost comparisons for utilities and supporting with switching to cheaper providers or tariffs.
+The Client Hardship Service (CHS) provides a range of support which includes supporting you with money management and budgeting support and advice, supporting grant applications, providing cost comparisons for utilities and supporting with switching to cheaper providers or tariffs.
 Please see their website for full details of the support they offer.

 If you don't have enough to live on whilst you wait for your first payment, you can ask for anadvance payment (opens new window) after you've made a claim.
 You can also ask for a hardship payment if you cannot pay for rent, heating, food or hygiene needs or because you got a sanction.
 You need to pay it back through your Universal Credit payments - they'll be lower until you pay it back.